About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

-If you are looking for an easy way to use your sourdough starter, then these Fluffy Sourdough Discard Pancakes are just the thing!
+If you are looking for an easy way to use your sourdough starter, then these sourdough pancakes are just the thing!
 These simple homemade pancakes are one of our favorite breakfast ideas.

 This easy homemade pancake recipe is one of my favorite ways to use sourdough discard.
 I usually feed my discard on the weekends, which means it’s the perfect time to use the discard to put something yummy on the breakfast table.